mashaan14/YouTube-channel/recommender_systems/LightGCN_MovieLens.md

 ## Did Grok do well?

-* When Grok set up the training loop, the regularization term from the BPR loss got missed.
+* When Grok set up the training loop, the regularization term in the BPR loss was missing.
 I double-checked the paper and asked Grok to add it back in.
 * When testing the trained model, Grok had trouble matching user/movie mappings defined earlier in the code.
 I manually checked the user/movie IDs in the test set and found that the titles were mismatched.
 I then asked Grok to correct the mapping in the testing code.
 * I asked Grok to create a LightGCN class.
 Initially, it included the adjacency matrix construction within the class.
 I then asked Grok to change the code, moving the adjacency matrix construction outside the class and creating plots to visualize the matrix.